microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Here, one 21-month-old VEGF transgenic male mouse was anesthetized with a mixture of fentanyl (0.05 mg/kg), midazolam (5 mg/kg), and medetomidine (0.5 mg/kg).
 μAngiofil perfusion was performed as described above.
-After μAngiofil polymerization, samples were fixed in 4 % paraformaldehyde (PFA) solution at 4 °C and stored in PFA until tomographic imaging.
+After μAngiofil polymerization, the sample was fixed in 4 % paraformaldehyde (PFA) solution at 4 °C and stored in PFA until tomographic imaging.

-The samples was removed from the PFA solution, wrapped in closed-pore foam, and scanned in a custom-made sealed plastic sample holder under humid conditions using a SkyScan 1172.
+The sample was removed from the PFA solution, wrapped in closed-pore foam, and scanned in a custom-made sealed plastic sample holder under humid conditions using a SkyScan 1172.
-Imaging parameters included an acceleration voltage of 49 kV, a current of 200 μA, and an isotropic voxel size of [2.99] μm.
+Imaging parameters included an acceleration voltage of 49 kV, a current of 200 μA, and an isotropic voxel size of 2.99 μm.
-We acquired 7202 projection images, recorded over a sample rotation of 360°, (4000 x 2672 px, 3 averaged to one, each exposed for 985 ms).
+We acquired 7202 projection images, recorded over a sample rotation of 360° (4000 x 2672 px, 3 averaged to one, each exposed for 985 ms).

 Figure @fig:1 shows the tibial bone microstructure and vascularization of a 21-month-old VEGF transgenic male mouse.
 This visualization approach enables the simultaneous display of bone and its vascularization.